fiquant/marketsimulator/README.rst

 FiQuant Market Microstructure Simulator
 =======================================

 The project simulates a generic agent based	market model.
 The aim is to explore intimately, by simulation, the process of price formation and the market microstructure.
-It was developed at `Chair of Quantitative Finance <http://fiquant.mas.ecp.fr/>`_ of `École Centrale Paris <http://www.ecp.fr/>`_
+It is developed at `Chair of Quantitative Finance <http://fiquant.mas.ecp.fr/>`_ of `École Centrale Paris <http://www.ecp.fr/>`_

 * `Installation notes <doc/install.rst>`_